AchindaMW/google-homepage-mock/README.md

 Copyright &copy; 2023 IJSE-DEP-11
 This application is licensed under [License](License.txt)

-### Remarks
-This project is just intended for experimental purposes.
-The Google company receives all authentication.
+# Mock Website README

+Welcome to the Mock Website README!
+This document provides an overview of the mock website, its purpose, features, and how to set it up for development and testing.The Google company receives all authentication.

+## Table of Contents
+1. **Introduction**
+2. **Features**
+3. **License**
+4. **Technologies used in the project**

+## 1. Introduction

+The Mock Website is a fictitious web application designed for testing and development purposes.
+It does not serve any real-world function but is a playground for practicing web development skills or demonstrating web design concepts.

+## 2. Features

+The mock website includes the following features:

+- **Header**
+- **Footer**
+- **Navigation bar**
+- **Sliders**
+- **Flex-layout**

-### Technologies used in the project
+### 3. Technologies used in the project
 HTML5
 CSS3

+## 3. License

+The mock website is available under the MIT License.
+For details, please see the [LICENSE](License.txt) file included in this repository.

+---